Economics / Social Science

 Auto-generated episode summary and bullet-point takeaways.
 Ideal for show notes or personal reference.

-Export in TXT, SRT, or VTT
+Export in PDF, TXT, SRT, or VTT

 Can I get a Freakonomics Radio transcript for free?

-How long does it take to transcribe a Freakonomics Radio episode?
+How long does it take?

 Typically 2–4 minutes regardless of episode length.
 A 3-hour episode usually completes in under 4 minutes.